Public eProcurement

-The term Public eProcurement ("electronic procurement" in the public sector) refers to the use of electronic means in conducting a public procurement procedure for the purchase of goods, works or services.

-eProcurement provides greater transparency, more open competition and easier communication than non-electronic forms of procurement processes.
+Public eProcurement is the electronic procurement in the public sector.
+The term refers to the use of electronic means in conducting a public procurement procedure for the purchase of goods, works, or services. eProcurement provides greater transparency, more open competition and easier communication than non-electronic forms of procurement processes.

 Benefits of public eProcurement

 The benefits of public eProcurement can differ from benefits of electronic purchasing in private sector.
 Governments' objectives include not only cost efficiency but also obtaining the best value-for-money because of the high impact of public procurement on the market and the society.
 Commonly discussed benefits of the eProcurement in the public sector are as follows: